karmada-io/website/docs/tutorials/workload-rebalancer.md

   ...
 ```

-### Step 6: Update and Auto-clean WorkloadRebalancer
+### Step 6: Update and auto-clean WorkloadRebalancer

-Assuming you want the WorkloadRebalancer resource been auto cleaned in the future, you can just edit it and set
+Assuming you want the WorkloadRebalancer resource to be auto cleaned in the future, you can just edit it and set
 `spec.ttlSecondsAfterFinished` field to `300`, just like:

 ```yaml